Why Simple Analytics is a great alternative to Google Analytics

 - Google Analytics does not record the time on page if you only visit one page

 - Google Analytics does not record the time on page of the last page visited

 - Google Analytics does record time on page if you leave a tab open but are ‘spending time’ in a different tab.

 The time on page metric used by Google Analytics is flawed.

 At Simple we detect when a visitor navigates to a different website.
 In comparison to Google Analytics, we do record the time on page for a bounced visitor and the time on page for the last visited page.
 In addition, we’ve researched the best method to calculate the average time on page.
 To filter out outliers we are using the median instead of the mean to get to the most accurate number.
 As a result, the time on page using our method is expected to be lower than in Google Analytics.

 2.6 Event Tracking

 Tracking events is an important website tracking metric.
 It provides insights into visitor activity while on your page.
 It tracks whether someone downloaded your pricing table or if someone filled in your form.
-As said, we are not using cookies, thus it’s difficult to track visitor activity accurately.
-We don’t store your visitor’s data so naturally, events will not be linked to a specific visitor.
+As said, we are not using cookies; thus, it isn’t easy to track visitor activity accurately.
+We don’t store your visitor’s data, so naturally, events will not be linked to a specific visitor.

 3. Additional features